Travel to Egypt as a Solo Female – Is It Safe?

 I had the nicest experience in Egypt and while some might say that women get harassed, I didn’t feel that way at all.
 Let’s make something very clear here: Egyptian men are surely flirtatious.
 They’ll tell you that you’re beautiful and that you’re the queen of Egypt.
 Smile and carry on walking as they’re quite harmless.
 Ninety percent of the time that’s all they want from you.

 Egyptians are seriously one of the nicest and most hospitable people on the planet.
 Random strangers were always happy to help me.
-Sure, some wanted to get some money, but for every person that wanted some money from me, I met 5 that selflessly wanted to make sure I was ok.
+Sure, some wanted to get some money, but for every person who wanted some money from me, I met 5 who selflessly wanted to make sure I was ok.

 I’ll give you one example, but I have many more.
 When I went to the Egyptian Museum in Cairo I arrived during their break and had to wait almost an hour outside, in the heat and sun.
 A man who was passing by overheard my conversation with guards and after a quick chat he offered to walk me to a nice local market.